-Finally, we argue that the language experience account, intended as an account of cross-linguistic variation of the missing VP illusion, does not predict the missing NP illusion.
+Finally, we argue that the language experience account, intended as an account of cross-linguistic variation of these illusions, does not predict the missing NP illusion.
 We do so with a computational simulation (Experiment 4), adapting Futrell and colleagues' model of the language experience account (Futrell et al. 2020; also Futrell & Levy 2017).